Meet the Founders

 During the summer of 2007, Brandon, Brett, and their families returned to Southern California to begin founding MCO, living on faith and a dream.
 It was during this time that the founders held their first round of choir and orchestra auditions in the homes of family members in Huntington Beach.
 As the first season commenced, Brett dug in and figured out how to set up a non-profit corporation and began composing and rehearsing the ensembles on his own, while Brandon worked on administrating and building the business from afar between classes at Juilliard.
 The Stewart brothers ambitiously set their eyes on the newly completed Renée and Henry Segerstrom Concert Hall for OCMCO’s first concert.
 The inaugural season of MCO was an enormous success, thanks to the generous volunteer service of several influential musicians and supporters in Orange County, including Joseph Bentley, Tom & Kelly Olds, Ron & Joyce Hansen, Rhonda Kendrick, Barbara Bell, and countless family members, friends, donors, and colleagues.

-Both founders are composers-in-residence for MCO, doing most of the composing and arranging for the choirs and orchestras, in addition to overseeing and administrating the organization in all five states.
+Both founders are composers-in-residence for MCO, doing most of the composing and arranging for the choirs and orchestras, in addition to overseeing and administrating the organization in all seven states.
 They are blessed to have an incredible conducting team and administrative staff, as well as a host of volunteers, to assist them in this endeavor.
-Now, fifteen years later, Millennial Choirs & Orchestras has grown to become one of the largest performing musical organizations in the world.
+Now, sixteen years later, Millennial Choirs & Orchestras has grown to become one of the largest performing musical organizations in the world.
 As founders, Brett and Brandon are passionate about inspiring MCO participants and audiences to rise up and be a light to others, and they hope to continue expanding that light throughout the world for decades to come.